NateRex/malmo-extension/example_missions/README.md

 This repository contains several example scripts to get you started creating missions in Malmo using the wrapper.
 These are located in the same directory as this README.
 All of the mission scripts follow a simple pattern:

-1. Create the agents
-2. Create the environment
+1. Create the mission environment
-3. Start the Malmo mission (specifying additional logging if necessary)
+2. Start the Malmo mission (specifying additional logging if necessary)
-4. Define each agent's actions (occurs in a loop)
+3. Define each agent's actions (occurs in a loop)
-5. Cleanup
+4. Cleanup

-For more information, be sure to read the class method documentations!
+For more information, be sure to read the class method documentations.

 ____